 Quantification: one to one (0,1:1,1)

 Scope note: This property describes the largest volume in space, an instance of E53 Place, that an instance of E18 Physical Thing has occupied at any time during its existence, with respect to the reference space relative to itself.
 This allows you to describe the thing itself as a place that may contain other things, such as a box that may contain coins.
 In other words, it is the volume that contains all the points which the thing has covered at some time during its existence.
 In the case of an instance of E26 Physical Feature the default reference space is the one in which the object that bears the feature or at least the surrounding matter of the feature is at rest.
 In this case there is a 1:1 relation of E26 Feature and E53 Place.
-For simplicity of implementation multiple inheritance (E26 Feature IsA E53 Place) may be a practical approach.
+For simplicity of implementation multiple inheritance (E26 Physical Feature IsA E53 Place) may be a practical approach.

 For instances of E19 Physical Objects the default reference space is the one which is at rest to the object itself, i.e. which moves together with the object.
 We include in the occupied space the space filled by the matter of the physical thing and all its inner spaces.